More

 What is Unauthorized Access ?

-For businesses, it’s more important than individuals to know how can the risk of unauthorized computer access be reduced.
+For businesses, it’s more important than individuals to know how the risk of unauthorized access to computers can be reduced.
 The reason is simple.
 The data-related consequences of unauthorized access to work computers can be far more insidious than those of personal computers.

-nauthorized access poses serious risks, making it crucial to implement immediate protective measures.
+Unauthorized access to data poses serious risks, making it crucial to implement immediate protective measures.
 Individuals who attempt to gain access without permission often have one of the following goals:

 1. Disrupt Electronic Systems: Some hackers aim to cause disruptions or play pranks.
 By accessing sensitive data without permission, they can force a company or organization into a state of high alert, potentially leading to a shutdown of systems.